jared-richard-clarke/student/curry/README.md

 # Curried Functions
-Examples of curried functions in JavaScript, Python, and Scheme.
+Examples of curried functions written in JavaScript, Python, and Scheme.